 Autumn 2 The Iron Man by Ted Hughes

 This half term, we will be using Ted Hughes’ novel, ‘The Iron Man’, as an inspiration for our own writing in Literacy.

 We will look at the features of report writing and use our findings to write detailed reports about events that happened in the story.
 Following this, we will look at formal and informal letter writing from the perspective of different characters in the story.

 Daily Maths and Literacy set each day

-Two pieces of homework (Maths or English plus one foundation subject) will be handed out on a Thursday and should be completed and handed in on the Monday that follows.
+Two pieces of homework (Maths or English plus one foundation subject) will be handed out on a Thursday and uploaded on to Teams if appropriate.
+This should be completed and handed in on the following Monday.